tperic/hello-world.rs/README.md

 ```

 ### Why rust(🚀) while its only 1 line and depends on 600 c bind crates?

+Here are my takes on that matter

+> C in "c language" stands for cringe and CVE 🚀

+> R in "rust systems programming language" stands for rewrite and robust 🚀

 Here are the comments from few of my fellow Rustaceans  🚀